 The original hockey stick chart created in 1998 by climate scientists Michael E. Mann, Raymond S. Bradley and Malcolm K. Hughes brought hoots of derision from the industry and led to a well funded campaign — paid for in large part by ExxonMobil — to discredit the scientists who created it.

-In the graph above, published by Wikipedia, the smoothed curve created by Mann, Bradley, and Hughes is shown in blue with its uncertainty range in light blue.
+In the graph above, published by Klaus Bittermann on Wikipedia, the smoothed curve created by Mann, Bradley, and Hughes is shown in blue with its uncertainty range in light blue.
 It is overlaid with green dots showing the 30-year global average of the PAGES 2k Consortium 2013 reconstruction.
 The red curve shows measured global mean temperature according to HadCRUT4 data from 1850 to 2013.

 Look at the two charts together.
 The upward curve predicted by Michael Mann and his colleagues in 1998 is virtually identical to the upward trajectory predicted by ExxonMobil in 1982.
 Notice how ExxonMobil’s projections closely match the observed concentration of carbon dioxide in the atmosphere today, which just passed 415 parts per million.

 ExxonMobil lied, then spent billions of dollars to cover up its lie.
 Because of that lie, the world is in grave danger.
 And the leaders of the company are not in jail because — why?
 Secretary of State Mike Pompeo is going around the world right now crowing about how melting polar ice caps are a good thing because it will make it easier to extract the oil and gas buried beneath the Arctic.